plantbreeding/BrAPI/docs/docs/best_practices/Required_and_Additional_Fields.rst

 Deprecated Fields and Parameters
 --------------------------------
 Deprecated endpoints and fields should be included only if the given server wants to support backwards compatibility.
-Deprecated fields can be removed from a response if there is no need to support an earilier version any more.
+Deprecated fields can be removed from a response if there is no need to support an earlier version any more.
 See the section on Versioning for more information.